- Make/Cancel an Appointment

 Appointments in the Writing Center are 45-minute conversations with a tutor about your writing.
 The tutor will read through your paper with you, answer your questions, and work with you to strengthen your paper and your skills as a writer.
 You and the tutor may discuss any aspect of your writing project or process.

-Writing Center tutors will discuss your writing assignments with you and make suggestions on approaching a topic, organizing a paper, developing your style, or correcting recurring errors.
+Writing Center tutors will discuss your writing assignments with you and share strategies for approaching a topic, organizing a paper, developing your style, or correcting recurring errors.
 Tutors may also direct you to other resources for further assistance.
 Tutors will not edit or proofread a paper or write any part of your paper for you.

-Yes.
-If you are an undergraduate who is working on an assignment for a course, as part of our services, the tutor will (with your permission) send a conference summary to your instructor.
+Yes, unless you ask us not to contact him/her.
+If you are an undergraduate who is working on an assignment for a course, as part of our services, the tutor will (with your permission) send a conference summary email to your instructor.
 This report describes what you and your tutor worked on during your session (e.g. “Maria and I talked about the focus of her paper on the breast cancer scare and how she might reorganize the first and sixth paragraphs to strengthen her argument.
 We also discussed the difference between passive and active voice.”).
-Conference summaries let your teachers know that you have taken the initiative to improve as a writer; they do not evaluate you, your assignment, or your teachers in any way.
+Conference summaries let your teachers know that you have taken the initiative to improve as a writer; they do not evaluate you, your assignment, or your instructor in any way.
 Most instructors are delighted to learn that you have visited the Writing Center.
 Your teachers see your work here as a sign that you are a productive, conscientious student who knows the value of good writing skills and who has the wisdom to make use of this resource.

 For take-home exams, some instructors specify whether you may or may not bring your work to the Writing Center.
 If this issue is not explicitly addressed in the prompt, we depend on your sense of whether the instructor has recommended the Writing Center or would condone a visit for take-home exams.
-Since your instructor will know from the conference summary that you have been here, it is your responsibility to make this determination.
-If you have any questions about whether it is appropriate to get feedback from the Writing Center on take-home exams, ask your instructor before you bring in your paper or submit it online.
+Since your instructor will know from the conference summary that you have been here (we always send them for exams), it is your responsibility to make this determination.
+If you have any questions about whether it is appropriate to get feedback from the Writing Center on take-home exams, ask your instructor before you bring in your draft or submit it online.

 Current students, faculty, and staff can submit drafts to the Online Tutor.
-Submissions by students in the College of Arts and Sciences that are related to academic projects (courses, theses, and dissertations) will receive priority.
+Submissions by students in the College of Arts and Sciences that are related to academic courses will receive priority.
 During busy times, we may not be able to respond to all submissions before their due dates.
 You must be affiliated with the University of North Carolina at Chapel Hill to use the Online Tutor.
 If you are a non-UNC educator or technology professional and would like to see the forms students fill out when they submit drafts, please contact us.

 No. Tutors respond to submissions on a fixed schedule.
 If you want to work with a particular tutor, please set up an on-site appointment.

 Not long.
-Filling out the submission form and attaching your draft will probably take about 15 minutes.
+Filling out the submission form and attaching your draft will probably take about 15 minutes–maybe less.

 Log into the Online Tutor and click on “My Submissions.”
 You can change your answers in any of the text boxes.
 If you need to attach a different file, use the Browse function to find the file you want to attach.
 Select it and click “Open” in the dialog box.
 The filename should now appear in the “Browse” box on your online submission page, but it will look like your old file is still attached.
 Hit “Submit,” then go back to “My Submissions” and look at the submission again.
 You should see that the new file has replaced the old one and that any answers you changed have been updated.
 Changing your submission is not possible once a tutor has claimed it and begun to work on it; if you need to speak with us about a submission at that point, call us at 962-7710.

 That depends on how busy we are when you submit your draft.
-When you submit your paper to the Online Tutor, the weather report will tell you how full our queue is and when you should expect a response; in most cases, it is likely to take one to three business days.
+When you submit your paper to the Online Tutor, the weather symbol will tell you how full our queue is and give you a sense of when you should expect a response; in most cases, it is likely to take one to three business days.
 Please note that we are open for only a few hours on the weekend, and we have face-to-face appointments during most of those hours; weekend submissions are not likely to receive a response before Monday.
-When demand is particularly high, we may not be able to serve you in time for our comments to be useful; if this is the case, we will write to you and let you know.
+When demand is particularly high, we may not be able to serve you in time for our comments to be useful; this is particularly true if your submission is not course-related.

 You will receive notification by email that your paper is ready.
 Make sure you have entered your email address correctly on the submission form.
 If you have entered an incorrect email address, you will not be notified that a tutor has responded to your submission.